 This summer is my 20th summer on year-round staff.
 It seems strange to be looking back on two decades of my evolving roll in this crazy fourth generation family business.
 Camp life is never dull or mundane.
 It is interesting, challenging, inspiring, sometimes heartbreaking and fulfilling.
 I am grateful to have this career and for my little family that has been right here with me on this journey-even the dog, Teddy, needs to be fluid and adaptable.

 The transition into the summer season isn’t always pretty for me.
 There are the opposing pulls of eager, wonderful staff arriving at camp to open the facility coinciding with the crazy “100 days of May” calendar that is felt by involved parents today.
 I always feel a resistance to leaving my gym, yoga classes, organic food, city friends, pretty city clothes, and the blooming Spring of Denver.
 Then I unpack and settle into my beautiful summer home and it is as if I never left.
 I eagerly meet the new staff so that I can store their names in my head, and their stories in my heart.
+I anticipated fishing experience with the gang so I made sure we brought along someone with a boating license to ensure our safety.

 On a daily basis, I am in awe of the 220 people that drive through the gate to give their summer to the Cheley experience.
 From age 19 to 85, they are dedicated, eager to learn new skills, excited and full of life.
 We pack our 10 days of staff training with information and they patiently listen and take it all in.
 Sometimes it hits me over the head that I get to experience this life.
 That we get to spend time with people where cell phones are expected to be put away, be truly present with people in a world that is constantly working against being present, we get to empower our staff by expecting more of them than possibly any previous job, we get to nudge them to be the best version of themselves this summer and hopefully beyond, we get to walk alongside them while they are invited to be goofy, free and campy.
 It is always our hope that their summers on staff will be a positive imprint in their lives.
 At times this process isn’t pretty either, there are always those that break your heart by the decisions they make and by the life lessons they still need to learn, or they leave a hole with their inability to keep their commitment.